forderud/ComSamples/README.md

 ### Threading
 COM clients and servers can decide their threading preference for _incoming_ calls by configuring the thread associated with the class(es) receiving callbacks to run in either:
-* **Single-threaded apartment (STA)**: Incoming calls are automatically serialized.
+* **Single-threaded apartment (STA)**[1]: Incoming calls are automatically serialized.
 This means that the client doesn't need to worry about thread safety, since the COM runtime is ensuring that only one incoming call is received at a time.
 * **Multi-threaded apartment (MTA)**: Incoming calls are _not_ serialized and might arrive concurrently.
-This means that the client might need to use mutexes or similar to protect against race conditions.
+This means that the client need to use mutexes or similar to protect against race conditions.

-STA threads need to [pump messages](https://learn.microsoft.com/en-us/windows/win32/winmsg/using-messages-and-message-queues) to process incoming calls - just like all GUI applications does to process mouse & keyboard events.
+[1] STA threads need to [pump messages](https://learn.microsoft.com/en-us/windows/win32/winmsg/using-messages-and-message-queues) to process incoming calls - just like all GUI applications does to process mouse & keyboard events.
 The implementation then needs to take into account that _reentrancy can occur_ as part of the message pumping _if_ pumping messages while processing an incoming call.

 ## How to test
 1. Ensure that you have a [Python](https://www.python.org/) interpreter associated with `.py` files.